SHEAR CENTRE -WITH EXAMPLES

 It may be assumed that the vertical shearing force, F at the section is taken up by the web alone.
 In the flanges, there will be horizontal shear stresses which will be denoted by q.

-Let us consider an element ‘abcd’ cut from the lower flange by two adjacent cross-sections clip_image003 apart and by a vertical plane parallel to the web and at distance ’u’ (which is variable) from the free end of the lower flange.
-The difference in tensile forces T and clip_image004must be equal to the shear force on the side ‘ad’ of the element.
+Let us consider an element ‘abcd’ cut from the lower flange by two adjacent cross-sections apart and by a vertical plane parallel to the web and at distance ’u’ (which is variable) from the free end of the lower flange.
+The difference in tensile forces T and must be equal to the shear force on the side ‘ad’ of the element.
 Assuming a uniform distribution of shear stress (since the thickness is small) over the thickness, we have,

 The integration being carried out over the portion ‘ab’ of the flange.